 We learned to share household tasks, how to tell the other when we need space – and not to be upset when one asks for it.

-Every time I hear someone, or a couple, saying “We never fight,” I used to say “That’s awesome, I wish Tom and I were like that!”
+Every time I hear someone, or a couple, saying “We never fight,” I used to say “That’s awesome, I wish my partner and I were like that!”
 And I believed it.

 Now I can’t help but think that the person who says that is lying to me or one (or both) of them is lying to the other.
 I wonder what that couple will do when, inevitably, conflict arises.